upkie/upkie_description/README.md

 ## License

 The Apache 2.0 license applies to all files in this repository, to the exception of the [wheel\_tire](meshes/wheel_tire) mesh which is under the CC BY 4.0 license.
 Meshes from [mjbots](meshes/mjbots), as well as the torso meshes derived from the [mjbots quad](https://github.com/mjbots/quad), are also Apache 2.0.

+## See also

+- [Upkie](https://github.com/upkie/upkie): main repository for the robot's hardware and software
+- [3D printed parts](https://github.com/upkie/upkie_parts): CAD files and add-ons for the robot
+- [xacrodoc](https://github.com/adamheins/xacrodoc): compile xacro files without ROS, helped this project a lot!